google/resumable-assert/README.md

 e unleash = 1  # disable all asserts permanently
 ```

-Where you can just continue execution, and also disable the assert:
+Where you can just continue execution, or additionally disable the assert:

 ```sh
 (lldb) e disable = 1